Scientific: Agave weberi

 Landscape Use: Strong accent or focal point for large desert gardens and xeric landscape design themes.

-Foliage/texture: Large, succulent gray green leaves, sometimes curved or reflexed with a finely serrate margin.
-Leaves taper to a sharp point, very coarse texture
+Foliage/Texture: Large, succulent gray green leaves, sometimes curved or reflexed with a finely serrate margin.
+Leaves taper to a sharp point; very coarse texture.

-Seasonal color: None except when flowering
+Seasonal Color: None except when flowering.

-Light: Full sun, though some protection of intense western sun is best
+Light: Full sun, though some protection of intense western sun is best.

-Soil: Sandy, some loam, well-drained best
+Soil: Sandy, some loam, well-drained best.

 Watering: Some supplemental water only occasionally during the summer.
 Supplemental water increases growth rate.

-Propagation: Division of basal offshoots
+Propagation: Division of basal offshoots.

-Additional comments: This is a very handsome large agave for large desert gardens.
-A good substitute for the more dangerous A. americana.
-Avoid planting in small spaces as Weber's agave will quickly become too large.
+Additional comments: The Weber agave is a very handsome LARGE agave for large desert gardens only.
+It's a good substitute for the more dangerous Agave americana.